galearii/galearii.github.io/_posts/2019-08-02-chinese-citizens-entering-taiwan-from-outside-china.md

 ![Tweet](/assets/images/2019-08-02/tweet.png)

-Basically, the person is saying that as long as the Chinese citizen has a valid visa from a third-country, s/he may apply to enter Taiwan without going through the extremely difficult procedures.
+Basically, the person is saying that, as long as a Chinese citizen has a valid visa from a country other than Taiwan and China, s/he may apply to enter Taiwan without being restricted by the current suspension of individual tourist permits.

-I looked on the website of Taiwan's immigration agency and found that it is indeed possible for [a Chinese citizen residing outside of China to apply to enter Taiwan](https://www.immigration.gov.tw/5385/7244/7250/7257/7266/36084/) without going through the usual complicated procedures.
+I looked on the website of Taiwan's immigration agency and found that it is indeed possible for [a Chinese citizen residing outside of China to apply to enter Taiwan](https://www.immigration.gov.tw/5385/7244/7250/7257/7266/36084/).
+It also looks like the procedure is pretty easy and involves only the applicant.

 This can be useful for future conferences that Taipei Tech English hosts.